Facts & Figures

 Library Resources

-The Library provides space for collaborative and quiet study, has 22 computers, a classroom for information literacy instruction, and many resources to meet students research needs.
+The Library is committed to supporting student success, with two Librarians available in-person and via chat.
+The Library provides space for collaborative and quiet study, with seating for over 100, 2 group study rooms, 25 computers and a classroom for information literacy instruction.
 The physical collection includes approximately 57,000 print materials.
-Beyond the primary academic collection, it holds small collections of periodicals, best sellers, children's and young adult literature, graphic novels, and games.
-The Library's digital collections include approximately 200,000 eBooks and subscriptions to 85 research databases.
-These databases provide access to thousands of full-text scholarly journals, primary source documents, and streaming media.
-The mix of print and digital resources, in person services and an "Ask a Librarian" chat service ensures access to quality resources and services for students on main campus and those studying at dedicated centers or from home.
+Beyond the primary academic collection, the Library holds additional collections of periodicals, best sellers, children’s and young adult literature, graphic novels and games.
+The Library’s digital collections include approximately 260,000 eBooks and subscriptions for 100 research databases providing access to thousands of full-text scholarly journals, primary source documents, and streaming media.
+The mix of print and digital resources, in-person services, including an “Ask a Librarian” chat service, ensures access to quality resources and services for students on main campus and those studying at dedicated centers or from home.

-• 10 credit-free career training programs as well as numerous conferences, seminars, workshops, and business/industry customized training either on-campus or throughout the community
+• 10 credit-free career training programs as well as numerous Community education programs, workshops, and customized business and industry training offered on-campus and in the community.

 • Custom-designed training programs for regional business and industry